-Teaching and learning strategies could include where appropriate:
+Learning and Teaching strategies could include where appropriate:

-- extension opportunities e.g. individual long term research avoiding repetition - child initiated learning opportunities - differentiated teacher questioning (HOT questions, re-questioning answers) - targeted use of peer tutoring - adopting a problem solving approach - adopting a skills based approach - encouraging pupils to debate and think from different points of view - encouraging identified pupils to share their expertise and skills, supporting others whenever possible.
+- extension opportunities e.g. individual long term research avoiding repetition - child initiated learning opportunities - differentiated teacher questioning (HOT questions, re-questioning answers) - targeted use of peer tutoring and peer teaching - adopting a problem-solving approach - adopting a skills-based approach - encouraging pupils to debate and think from different points of view - encouraging identified pupils to share their expertise and skills, supporting others whenever possible.

-In short we aim to create a learning culture which encourage and nurture the qualities expressed in the identification sheets.
+In short, we aim to create a learning culture which encourages and nurtures the qualities expressed in the departmental identification sheets.

-Schemes of Work should also take into account the need for teachers to plan individual tasks which considers the needs of MAT pupils and suggested activities should be built in.
+Schemes of Work should also consider the need for teachers to plan individual tasks which considers the needs of MAT pupils and suggested activities should be built into these lessons.